Skip to Main Content

 Full Text Articles from Library Databases

-Place a direct link in BlackBoard to the article in the library database.
+Place a direct link in Canvas to the article in the library database.
 TEST this from off-campus.
 If it does not work, do the following:

 1. Find the online article in full text

-2. Give students the exact full citation in BlackBoard and your source database
+2. Give students the exact full citation in Canvas and your source database

 3. Direct students to that database to search on the article title or author